 The human race would not only become more united after the Martians attack, but they would also establish contact with Cacoytes who would help humanity rebuild and reach greater heights of technology by the 1960s than mankind in N-Space had by the 2360s.

 Just as in N-Space a race of Dinosaurs had evolved into sentient humanoid creatures.
 Unlike in N-Space however these creatures would all adapt to life under the ocean.
-Just like the Silurians of N-Space however they would place themselves into suspended animation only to be awoken in the mid 40s.
+They would place themselves into suspended animation only to be awoken in the mid 40s.

-Still despite these setbacks, humanity would persevere until the end of Z-Space as well.
+Still despite these setbacks, humanity would persevere until the end of Z-Space.